wireapp/wire-docs/src/understand/sft.rst

 This is only needed for the call initiation/joining part.
 Additionally, for the media connection, clients and SFT servers should be able to reach each other via UDP (see :ref:`Firewall rules <install-sft-firewall-rules>`).
-If that is no possible, then at least SFT servers and Restund servers should be able to reach each other via UDP - and clients may connect via UDP and/or TCP to Restund servers (see :ref:`Protocols and open ports <understand-restund-protocal-and-ports>`), which in turn will connect to SFT server.
+If that is not possible, then at least SFT servers and Restund servers should be able to reach each other via UDP - and clients may connect via UDP and/or TCP to Restund servers (see :ref:`Protocols and open ports <understand-restund-protocal-and-ports>`), which in turn will connect to SFT server.
-In the unlikely scenario where no UDP is allowed whatsoever or SFT servers may not be able to reach the Restund servers that clients are using to make themselves reachable, an SFT server itself can also choose to proxy itself by a Restund server, which cloud be different from the Restund servers used by clients (see *TURN discovery* flag).
+In the unlikely scenario where no UDP is allowed whatsoever or SFT servers may not be able to reach the Restund servers that clients are using to make themselves reachable, an SFT server itself can also choose to proxy itself by a Restund server, which could be different from the Restund servers used by clients (see *TURN discovery* flag).

 The SFT may need to receive and send traffic over UDP and TCP on a wide range of ports.